 If you ask me – Tom Holehan

-Tom Holehan is Co-chairman of the Connecticut Critics Circle and Artistic Director of Stratford’s Square One Theatre Company.
-He welcomes comments at: firstname.lastname@example.org.
-His reviews and other theatre information can be found on the Connecticut Critics Circle website: www.ctcritics.org.
+Tom Holehan is one of the founders of the Connecticut Critics Circle, a frequent contributor to WPKN Radio’s “State of the Arts” program and Artistic Director of Stratford’s Square One Theatre Company.
+He welcomes comments at: email@example.com.